Bowman74/fmvvm/README.md

 Bootstrapping fmvvm is pretty easy.
 To get a reference to fmvvm add the following line to the dependencies section of the pubspec.yaml file:

 ```
-fmvvm:
+fmvvm: ^0.8.2
 ```

 Before you start you will want to call Core.Initialize() when creating the app and register any dependencies using the component resolver.
-By default the NavigationService and ViewLocator as registers with the component resolver.
+By default the NavigationService and ViewLocator are registered with the component resolver.

 ```
 class MyApp extends StatelessWidget {